The Legend II Glove by Swany provides great warmth and dexterity throughout the day, provided you're in dry conditions.

 Annie plays with some screws after a friends binding falls apart while hiking up hill.
 The Swany Legend II did a great job when she had to manipulate small objects.
 Most importantly, she didn't have to take off her mitt!

 If you love features, this mitten may be a perfect fit!
-Like the Burton Gore-Tex Glove - Women's, it has many unique features; a touch-screen compatible liner, a wrist cinch strap, quick pull and release cinches, and a mitten clip loop.
+It has many unique features; a touch-screen compatible liner, a wrist cinch strap, quick pull, and release cinches, and a mitten clip loop.

 The liners of this glove is also touch-screen compatible.
 A huge plus if you plan on texting on the chair lift!

-The only thing that could really round out this mitt is a removable gloved liner.
+The only thing that could really round out this mitt is a removable glove liner.
 Many of testers mentioned that taking the glove on and off was a pain as the liner would stick to their fingers.
 With the removable liner, this would offer a little more versatility and a little less frustration on the mountain and before heading out the door.
-If you are interested in that feature, be sure to check out the Outdoor Research Arete or Hestra Heli Mitt.

 The zippered exterior pocket in addition to cinch straps provide more versatility on the mountain.
 Add hand warmers to the pocket, or use the zipper for quick venting options.